 Created by Blake Edwards and Jennifer Edwards

-In the definitely kooky but only slightly spooky made-for-TV flick Justin Case, which appeared during The Disney Sunday Movie on ABC in 1988, the ghost of a murdered private eye (played by George Carlin, of all people), teams up with Jennifer, an unemployed actress/singer/dancer to figure out who killed him.
+In the definitely kooky but only slightly spooky made-for-TV flick Justin Case, which appeared during The Disney Sunday Movie on ABC in 1988, the ghost of murdered private eye, the unfortunately and eponymously named JUSTIN CASE (played by George Carlin, of all people), teams up with Jennifer (played by Jennifer Edwards, daughter of Blake), a young unemployed actress/singer/dancer to figure out who killed him.

-At the time, Disney was rather proud of the show's "special effects" and actually aired a disclaimer featuring Michael Eisner, warning children (and presumably their parents) that there was no such things as ghosts.
-They needn't have bothered.
-It was all about as terrifying as a glass of warm milk; typical Disney live action TV fare of the time, sturdy and well-crafted enough to entertain but hardly anything to make much fuss about, never mind get excited about.
-It straddles a thin line, attempting to please both children and and their parents, but never quite makes it.
+At the time, Disney was rather proud of the show’s “special effects” and actually aired a disclaimer featuring Michael Eisner, warning children (and presumably their parents) that there was no such things as ghosts.
+They needn’t have bothered.
+It was all about as terrifying as a glass of warm milk; typical Disney live action TV fare of the time, sturdy and well-crafted enough to entertain, but hardly anything vivid enough to make much fuss about, never mind get truly excited about.
+It straddles a thin line, attempting to please both children and and their parents, but never quite makes it for either group.

-Even Carlin as the dead dick seems tamped down, the wisecracks few and far between (although the invisible asskickings are fun) and the usual P.I. trappings -- including the obligatory mysterious femme fatale (aka "The Lady in Black") who may hold the key to everything -- are trotted out more as a matter of course, than with any real little originality or freshness, which is a bit of a surprise, considering it's Blake Edwards, the man behind Peter Gunn, Richard Diamond et al, who's calling the shots.
-Shot as a pilot, it was never picked up.
+Even Carlin as the dead dick seems tamped down, the wisecracks few and far between (although the invisible asskickings are fun) and the usual P.I. trappings–including the obligatory mysterious femme fatale (aka “The Lady in Black”) who may hold the key to everything–are trotted out more as a matter of course, than with any real little originality or freshness, which is a bit of a surprise, considering it’s Blake Edwards, the man behind Peter Gunn, Richard Diamond et al, who’s calling the shots.
+Made as a pilot, it was never picked up.